AyushPanday1/Data-Structure-and-algorithms/README.md

 # DSA
-Here, I am sharing some most commonly used algorithms which I have solved in Javascript.
+Here, I am sharing some most commonly used algorithms which I have solved in Javascript in much easier way for better understanding.